Western Golf Association: Evans Scholars Foundation

 Since 1930, the Evans Scholars Foundation has awarded full tuition and housing scholarships to deserving caddies across the country.
 The foundation was started by Charles "Chick" Evans Jr. It is overseen by the WGA and aided by affiliated U.S. country clubs.

-Currently, there are 1,070 Evans Scholars attending 21 universities in the United States.
-More than 11,550 caddies have graduated from college as Evans Scholars.
+There are 1,130 Evans Scholars attending 24 universities in the United States.
+More than 12,000 caddies have graduated from college as Evans Scholars.

 To qualify for the Evans Scholarship, students must have outstanding academic and caddie records, good character and leadership skills and financial need.
 The Scholarship is renewed on a yearly basis.

-There are 17 universities with Evans Scholars Scholarship Houses.
+There are 17 universities with Evans Scholars Scholarship Houses, 24 partnership Universities in total.
 The 17 chapters are as follows in order of foundation: Northwestern University (1940), University of Illinois (1951), University of Michigan (1952), University of Wisconsin (1953), Michigan State University (1955), Marquette University (1955), University of Minnesota (1958), Ohio State University (1962), Purdue University (1967), University of Colorado (1967), University of Missouri (1968), Indiana University (1969), Miami University (1974), University of Oregon (2016), University of Kansas (2018), University of Washington (2018) and Penn State University (2019).
-Evans Scholars are also attending University of Chicago, University of Illinois Chicago, University of Maryland and University of Notre Dame.
+Evans Scholars are also attending University of Chicago, Howard University, University of Illinois Chicago, University of Iowa, University of Maryland, University of Notre Dame and Rutgers University.